Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 content to live channels, providing a seamless experience for our users.
 It is based on the beta version of the Unified Streaming Virtual Channels solution.
-Although in its experimental phase, the main flows of the service have been implemented, offering a solid foundation for further development or integrating with other streaming providers.
+Although in its experimental phase, the main flows of the service have been implemented, offering a solid foundation for further development or integration with other streaming providers.

 The purpose of this service is to serve as a source for developers interested in